flutter/website/widgets-intro.md

 The
 [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html)
-widget doesn't have an visual representation but instead detects gestures made by the user.
-When the user taps the [`Container`](https://docs.flutter.io/flutter/widgets/Container-class.html), the [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) will call its [`onTap`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html#onTap) callback, in this case printing a message to the console.
+widget doesn't have a visual representation but instead detects gestures made by the user.
+When the user taps the [`Container`](https://docs.flutter.io/flutter/widgets/Container-class.html), the [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html) calls its [`onTap`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html#onTap) callback, in this case printing a message to the console.
 You can use [`GestureDetector`](https://docs.flutter.io/flutter/widgets/GestureDetector-class.html)